These Leaked WhatsApp Chats Reveal Just How Tory Brexiteers Relentlessly Fight The "Smeary" Media

 In March last year, the ERG wrote to Lord Tony Hall, the BBC’s director-general, complaining that its Brexit coverage was too gloomy and urging him to “take steps to correct these flaws”.
 Seventy-two Eurosceptic MPs, many of them active in the ERG, signed the letter.
 It was sent by Julian Knight, the MP for Solihull, who once worked as a journalist at the BBC and sits on the Commons’ digital, culture, media, and sport committee.

 It was this complaint that Duncan Smith appears to have believed rattled Robinson so much that he “never recovered”.
 A senior BBC source was surprised by Duncan Smith’s claims.
 Robinson hadn’t been troubled by the Brexiteers’ complaint, the source said.
 They dismissed the suggestion it would’ve affected Robinson’s journalistic judgment.

-A spokesperson for the BBC said: “The BBC is regularly contacted by a range of political organisations and campaigning groups but this does not affect the impartiality of our news reporting.”
+A spokesperson for the BBC said: “The BBC is regularly contacted by a range of political organisations and campaigning groups but this does not affect the impartiality of our news reporting.
+However, if we broadcast something which isn’t factually accurate, we will correct it, whoever brings it to our attention.”

 Sometimes the trick to lobbying effectively is knowing when to hold back.